 Genes are not fate and whether you become a healthy or unhealthy compulsive is up to you.
 These genes create tendencies that we can cultivate and enlist in healthy or unhealthy ways.
 Someone who is energetic, ambitious and determined may use her strength for leadership and the good of the tribe, and therefore for her own good as well.
 Or she may use her traits to amass power and sow discontent.
 Same genes, very different outcome.

 In order to be happy, you’ll need to figure out just what your adaptive traits are and how best to use them.
 That’s part of the project of becoming a healthier compulsive.

 Honoring Our Calling: Finding the Good or Running in Circles

 I’ve referred to this as a new perspective, but it isn’t really.
 It’s just that science is catching up to the ancient wisdom of knowing and honoring our vocation, our calling.

 This also goes for those of us with a compulsive personality.
-If we don’t find the potential good in it, our conscientiousness only lowers self-esteem.
+If we don’t find the potential good in it, our conscientiousness only decreases self-confidence, our perfectionism prohibits productivity, and our control cuts connections.
 All the potential and energy is wasted.
 We run in circles rather than anywhere meaningful.
-Purposeless conscientiousness creates a cycle of judgment and control: self judgment lowers self esteem and then we try to fix it with more judgement and control.
+Conscientiousness with no purpose creates a cycle of judgment and control: self judgment lowers self esteem and then we try to fix it with more judgement and control.
 Rinse and repeat.

 On the other hand, if we can find where all that energy wants to go, where the extra mile ideally takes us, we can run were we really need to go.
 And we’re all richer for it.